 Operating expense increased \$84.3 million, or 18.5%, for Fiscal 2011 compared to Fiscal 2010, which includes \$53.9 million of expenses (including \$4.1 million of acquisition related costs included in general and administrative expense) in the current fiscal year associated with Northstar-at-Tahoe.
 Excluding these expenses, operating expense increased \$30.5 million, or 6.7%, for Fiscal 2011 compared to Fiscal 2010, due in part to higher labor and labor-related benefits which increased \$15.9 million, or 9.5%, in Fiscal 2011 compared to Fiscal 2010.
 Overall, operating expenses including labor were impacted by a 3.6% increase in the number of operating days during the 2010/2011 ski season primarily due to the late Easter holiday as discussed above, combined with opening ski terrain earlier due to above average early season snowfall.
 Labor and labor-related benefits in the current year were also higher due to the full year impact of the prior year's partial wage reinstatement and our matching component of the 401(k) plan, and a more normal level of wage increases, partially offset by a decrease in workers compensation costs of \$1.5 million due to fewer claims and average cost per claim.
 Additionally, labor costs were impacted by an increase in staffing levels due to an increase in demand for ancillary services primarily in ski school, dining and retail/rental operations.
 Retail cost of sales was relatively flat, excluding Northstar-at-Tahoe, primarily due to improved gross margins.
-Additionally, resort related fees (including Forest Service fees, other resort-related fees, credit card fees and commissions) increased \$3.0 million, or 8.3%, excluding Northstar-at-Tahoe, ormared to Fiscal 2010 million, or 6.8%, excluding Northstar-at-Tahoe, primarily due to expenses increased \$6.0 million, or 6.8%, excluding Northstar-at-Tahoe, primarily due to expenses associated with the operations of Mountain News Corporation acquired in May 2010 and increased marketing expenditures.
-Other expense increased \$5.1 million, or 5.1%, ex
+Additionally, resort related fees (including Forest Service fees, other resort-related fees, credit card fees and commissions) increased \$3.0 million, or 8.3%, excluding Northstar-at-Tahoe, compared to Fiscal 2010, due to overall increases in revenue upon which those fees are based and general and administrative expenses increased \$6.0 million, or 6.8%, excluding Northstar-at-Tahoe, primarily due to expenses associated with the operations of Mountain News Corporation acquired in May 2010 and increased marketing expenditures.
+Other expense increased \$5.1 million, or 5.1%, excluding Northstar-at-Tahoe, in Fiscal 2011 primarily due to increased food and beverage cost of sales due to an increase in dining revenue and higher fuel and supplies expenses.